allala0/captcha-harvester/README.md

 Bot to buy limited products.
 When your bot is at checkout, you don't have to solve captcha, you can solve it before and inject solved captcha when it needed.
 It gives you advanatge of extra couple seconds.

+### How does captcha harvester work?

+Harvester is instance of chromedriver ran with Selenium.
+Chromedriver opens website you want to harvest captchas on.
+HTML is changed to blank HTML document with just captcha box in it.
+Captcha is rendered and user can solve captchas.
+When captcha is solved by user, captcha response is stored in response queue and captcha box is reseted so user can solve more captchas.
+When captcha response is needed in your automation software / bot it can be pulled from response queue and used.

+There is a HarvesterManager class that is managing all Harvesters, when main_loop is ran, HarvesterManager is executing tick function in all Harvesters in infinite loop, all responses from queues in Harvesters are moved to single queue in HarvesterManager.

+## Features

+Captcha Harvester supports logging in to your Google account to lower captcha difficulty.
+Harvester can run with additional window where Youtube videos will be viewed to make activity on your Google account to lower captcha difficulty.

 ## Compatibility

 Captcha harvester was tested and working on Windows and Linux.